Overall Equipment Effectiveness is an excellent tool for measuring how productive you truly are based on planned production time.

 OEE = Availability × Performance × Quality

 Notice the interdisciplinary and collaborative nature of the formula.
-In order to be able to calculate your OEE and work on improving your effectiveness you need people, processes, and systems from departments such as Production, Maintenance, Engineering, Warehouse and Quality Assurance working together.
+To be to calculate your OEE and work on improving your effectiveness you need people, processes, and systems from departments such as Production, Maintenance, Engineering, Warehouse and Quality Assurance working together.

-According to research by Reliable Plant, an OEE score of 85 percent is thought of as “world-class” and the average industry benchmark is approximately 50 percent.
-Whatever your actual score, OEE is only a valuable Key Performance Indicator if you use it to achieve realistic goals.
+According to research by Reliable Plant, an OEE score of 85 percent is considered “world-class” and the average industry benchmark is approximately 50 percent.
+Whatever your actual score, OEE is only a valuable KPI if you use it to achieve realistic goals.